 The regulatory and economic capital demand calculations are performed on a quarterly basis.
-NFRM establishes and maintains the approach for capital demand quantification, and ensures that appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.
-Locally, the Bank has adopted the Basic Indicator Approach for Operational Risk in calculating the capital requirements.
+NFRM establishes and maintains the approach for capital demand quantification and ensures that appropriate development, validation and change governance processes are in place, whereby the validation is performed by an independent validation function and in line with the Group's model risk management process.